davertron/shipping_calc/README.txt

     shipping_key: your_key
     account_num: your_accnt_num

-To run the UPS tests, you will need a similar setup, with a.ups_info.yml in your home directory with info like this:
+To run the UPS tests, you will need a similar setup, with a .ups_info.yml in your home directory with info like this:
     ~/.ups_info.yml